DC-10 Air Tanker: 2021/2022 United States

 On August 14, 2021, a DC-10 Air Tanker was dispatched to a Forest Fire in Utah, known as the Parleys Canyon Wildfire.
 A DC-10 Air Tanker, along with Utah National Guard Sikorsky UH-60 Black Hawks and other forest fighting aircraft, contained the fire successfully on August 22, 2021.

-In May 2022, DC-10 Air Tankers fought the Calf Canyon / Hermit's Peak complex fire west of Las Vegas, NM.
+In May 2022, DC-10 Air Tankers fought the Calf Canyon / Hermit's Peak complex fire west of Las Vegas, New Mexico.

-In August 2022, DC-10 Air Tankers fought the Vantage Highway fire east of Ellensburg, WA, as well as the Cow Canyon fire south of Ellensburg.
+In August 2022, DC-10 Air Tankers fought the Vantage Highway fire east of Ellensburg, Washington, as well as the Cow Canyon fire south of Ellensburg.

-In September 2022, DC-10 Air Tankers responded to the Mosquito Fire in Foresthill CA.
+In September 2022, DC-10 Air Tankers responded to the Mosquito Fire in Foresthill, California.

 2025 United States

 On January 8, 2025, Tanker 914 (N603AX) was deployed to the January 2025 Southern California wildfires.
 10 Tanker Air Carrier announced that another tanker would be deployed on Friday, January 10.
 Tanker 912 (N522AX) was deployed to the wildfires on January 10.

 On November 15th, the FAA grounded all DC-10 aircraft, including the tankers, following the crash of UPS Airlines Flight 2976.

+In May 2026, the Federal Aviation Administration (FAA) ungrounded the DC-10 fleet, enabling Ten Tanker Air Carrier's four very large air tankers (VLATs) to resume wildfire suppression operations after completing required structural inspections and repairs.